HallDaveNineteenNintysix/tocelldb/README.md

 rfq_cellchatdb <- make_customdb(rfq_nodes, enrich = "KEGG：rfq00250", annotation = "Secreted Signaling")
 ```
 ### Make a customized cellchatdb
 We can download 'Protein(FASTA)' and 'Annotation features(GTF)' from NCBI.
 Then upload 'Protein(FASTA)' file, normally names 'protein.faa' to STRINGdb to add new organisms.
-After processing, we can search for our interested protein or pathways, then export .tsv files (...as short tabular text output) for input of make_customdb() from a STRINGdb network, And 'genomic.gtf' as gene_info parameter.
+After processing, we can search for our interested protein or pathways, then export .tsv files (...as short tabular text output) for input of make_customdb() from a STRINGdb network, and 'genomic.gtf' as gene_info parameter.
 ```
 # Usage of make_customdb()
 rfq_cellchatdb <- make_customdb("nodes.tsv", gene_info = 'genomic.gtf',enrich = NULL, annotation = NULL)